• Skip to primary navigation

 Pro Tips

-2. The water chestnuts and bean sprouts are the limiting factors on the size of this recipe.
-You can cut the size if you don't mind wasting the extra.
+2. The water chestnuts and bean sprouts are the limiting factors in the size of this recipe.
+You can cut the size if you are okay with wasting the extra.

-5. The dressing has lots of taste from Worcestershire sauce and ketchup so it can tolerate using different vinegar or oil if you want.
+6. The dressing has lots of taste from Worcestershire sauce and ketchup, so it can tolerate using different vinegar or oil if you want.

 To adjust the recipe size: